Mobsya/aseba/docs/en/development/building.rst

 Getting Started on iOS
 --------------------------
-Current build is not working.
-But that's how far I've been able to go.

 Require recent Xcode and QT libraries

-Since iOS require to build and sign with XCode, I've been aiming at having a working xcode project.

-In it's current state the xcode project fail to build, because it's trying to build flatc, instead of using the one on the building system.

-For the current WIP, this is
+On it's current state, on iOS, you'll need to generate an xcode project using the following line.
+This will allow you to launch the project, configure your certificate / provisioning profile, and launch the target "Thymio-launcher" on your debuging device.

-    cmake  -DCMAKE_PREFIX_PATH="<PATH_TO_QT_IOS_INSTALLATION>" -DDEPLOYMENT_TARGET=11.0 -DCMAKE_TOOLCHAIN_FILE=./ios/ios-cmake/ios.toolchain.cmake -DIOS_ARCH=arm64 -DENABLE_BITCODE=FALSE -G Xcode -B <build_directory> -DARGIOS_VERBOSE=ON
+    cmake -B <build_dir> -DIOS_ARCH="arm64" -DENABLE_BITCODE=NO -DIOS_DEPLOYMENT_TARGET=10.0 -DCMAKE_TOOLCHAIN_FILE=./ios/ios-cmake/ios.toolchain.cmake -DCMAKE_PREFIX_PATH=<path_to_qt_ios_dir> -G Xcode

+At compile times you might need to have flatbuffer installed on your machine

+    brew install flatbuffers

 Running tests